 A passport is needed to travel to the United Kingdom.
-Apply immediately for a passport if you do not already have one.
+If you do not have a passport, please let Carmen and Sara know immediately.
 Passport information and application forms can be found on the U.S. State Department website (http://travel.state.gov/passport).
-If you already have your passport, make sure it will be valid at least six months beyond the dates of your program (through October 2021).
+If you already have your passport, make sure it will be valid at least six months beyond the dates of your program (through October 2023).